CesareDev/todo/README.md

 This works if you have the `todo` executable in your `PATH`.
 If you don't want to add the executable to your `PATH` you can use the full path to the executable.
 Obviously you must not edit the generated `.todo` file manually.

 ## Limitations

-- The tool is not yet implemented.
-- For now works only for bash.